ghdl/ghdl/doc/using/InvokingGHDL.rst

 Analyze and elaborate [``-c``]
 ------------------------------

-.. option:: -c <[options] file... -<e|r> primary_unit [secondary_unit]>
+.. option:: -c <[options] file... -<e|r> top_unit [arch]>

 ..
 HINT::
   With GCC/LLVM, :option:`-e` should be used, and :option:`-r` with mcode.

 The files are first parsed, and then a elaboration is performed, which drives an analysis.
 Effectively, analysis and elaboration are combined, but there is no explicit call to :option:`-a`.
 With GCC/LLVM, code is generated during the elaboration.
 With mcode, the simulation is launched after the elaboration.

 All the units of the files are put into the `work` library.
 But, the work library is neither read from disk nor saved.
 Therefore, you must give all the files of the `work` library your design needs.

 The advantages over the traditional approach (analyze and then elaborate) are: